moby/moby/docs/sources/reference/commandline/cli.md

 This will remove the underlying link between `/webapp` and the `/redis` containers removing all network communication.

+    $ sudo docker rm --stop redis
+    redis

+The main process inside the container referenced under the link `/redis` will receive SIGTERM, and after a grace period, SIGKILL, then the container will be removed.

+    $ sudo docker rm --kill redis
+    redis

+The main process inside the container referenced under the link `/redis` will receive SIGKILL, then the container will be removed.

+NOTE: If you try to use `stop` and `kill` simultaneously, Docker will return an error.

     $ sudo docker rm $(docker ps -a -q)